skip to main content

 4) Often the last run of the day back to the car park is busy and icy.
 Why not take a lift down instead?

 6) If you are heading off-piste make sure you and everyone in your group has got the correct safety equipment: transceiver, shovel, probe, and that you all know how to use it.
-Carry a first aid kit and a group shelter in the group too.
+Carry a whistle and a first aid kit.
+Make sure that there is a group shelter in the group too.

 7) Do a full transceiver check in the car park to make sure everyone has their transceiver on and that they have enough battery life left.